turingschool/backend-curriculum-site/module1/projects/night_writer.markdown

 ..
 ```

-with a period in the second position of the first row representing a raised dot, and two periods in the third row representing two raised dots, and the 0's in the remaining spaces representing unraised spaces.
+with a zero in the first position of the first row representing a raised dot, and two zeros in the second row representing two raised dots, and periods in the remaining spaces representing unraised spaces.

 Following the same pattern, `hello world` would be represented as follows: